lmfit/uncertainties/doc/index.rst

 ===============

 The author wishes to thank Arnaud Delobelle, Pierre Cladé, and Sebastian Walter for very useful technical input.
-Thank you also for the feedback and suggestions that I received from Joaquim Abian, Jason Moore, and other users, which greatly helped improve this program.
+I would like to thank Joaquim Abian, Jason Moore, and the many other users for their feedback and suggestions, which greatly helped improve this program.

 .. toctree::